Wiretap Channels with Random States Non-Causally Available at the Encoder

 \begin{corollary}[Reversely Less Noisy SD-WTC SS-Capacity] The SS-capacity of the reversely less noisy WTC with full encoder and noisy decoder and eavesdropper CSI is

 \end{corollary} A proof of Corollary \ref{CORR:LNWTC_capacity}, where the direct part is established based on Theorem \ref{TM:SDWTC_lower_bound}, is given in Appendix \ref{APPEN:LNWTC_capacity_proof}.
-Instead, one can derive an explicit achievability for \eqref{EQ:LNWTC_capacity} via a coding scheme based on a key agreement protocol via multiple blocks and a one-time-pad operation.
+Instead, one can derive an explicit achievability for \eqref{EQ:LNWTC_capacity} via a coding scheme based on a key agreement protocol through multiple blocks and one-time pad operations.
 To gain some intuition, an outline of the scheme for the simplified case where $S_2=0$ is described in the following remark.
-This scenario is fitting for intuitive purposes since the absence of correlated observations with $S$ at the eavesdropper's site allows to design an explicit secured protocol over a single transmission block.
-We note however, the event when $S_2$ is not a constant, a single-block-based coding scheme is feasible via the superposition code construction in the proof of Theorem \ref{TM:SDWTC_lower_bound}.
+This scenario is fitting for intuitive purposes, since the absence of correlated observations with $S$ at the eavesdropper's site allows one to design a secure transmission strategy over a single block.
+Notwithstanding, a single-block-based coding scheme is feasible, even when $S_2$ is not a constant, via the superposition code construction given in the proof of Theorem \ref{TM:SDWTC_lower_bound}.